JasonD94/2015-Fall-91.305/a3/README.md

 calculate the Fibonacci numbers in versus order since I start at 25 and work my way down to zero.
 I don't believe that is a problem though since when you enter the debugger it starts at the first Fibonacci number, since that one was the last number pushed to the stack.
+It is also the easiest way I could think of doing in MIC-1 since you can only jump if zero, negative, positive or not equal to zero.
 I did have some issues with the Makefile and trying to get the test.out to match the program's actual output.
 It seems that when redirecting input using the "<" operator whatever was inputed is not outputted to the screen, and as a result it doesn't get redirected to the file actual.out (using the ">" operator).
-I had to modify what I thought the program would output to match what it actuall outputs when running the following command:
+I had to modify what I thought the program would output to match what it actually outputs when running the following command:

 ```
 	./mic1 prom.dat fib.obj 0 1024 < test.in > actual.out || true